-Demodicosis in Dogs
+Demodectic Mange in Dogs

 Symptoms and Types of Demodectic Mange in Dogs

-If localized, symptoms are usually mild, with lesions occurring in patches, especially on the face, trunk, or legs.
+If localized, symptoms are usually mild, with lesions occurring in patches, especially on the face, torso or legs.
 If generalized, symptoms will be more widespread and appear across the body.
-These symptoms include alopecia, a redness of the skin (erythema), and the appearance of scales and lesions.
+These symptoms include alopecia, a redness of the skin (erythema) and the appearance of scales and lesions.

 Skin scrapings are used to find and diagnose demodicosis in dogs.
 Plucking hairs may also help identify the mite responsible for the condition.